kresnasatya/dev.kresna.me/src/posts/duo-serverless-in-one-repository.md

 I was thinking that Brave Frontier fandom at that time have REST API endpoints for Omni Units and DBB.
 But, it doesn't. 😅 So, what should I do?
 I think about scraping and I see programmers use Python for scraping.
 Unfortunately, I'm not familar with Python, so I seek an alternative.
 AHA!
 I find JavaScript!
 I can use JavaScript to get the data by query Document Object Model (DOM).
 I use NodeJS and JSDOM at that time to get the data.
 I store the data inside JSON and store it inside GitHub repo name `bravefrontier-data`.
 Then, I set scheduler to get data with GitHub actions.

-> Honestly, JSDOM is too slow.
+> *Honestly, JSDOM is too slow.
 I just want to use fetch API to get text/html data then parse it into DOM.
 But, NodeJS doesn't support DOMParser.
-So, I'm seeking alternative and find Linkedom.
+So, I'm seeking alternative and find Linkedom.*

 ## Second Problem: Web Interface

 I'm bad at CSS at that time but now I'm bit confident with my CSS skills, thanks Josh!
 I don't want to use any popular frameworks or UI libraries JavaScript.
 But, I'm okay with CSS frameworks.
 So, I pick HTML, CSS with Tailwind CSS, JavaScript with pagejs library (router for Single Page Application) and Choices JS (select dropdown), and Vite (modern front-end framework).
 It was hard but exciting because I usually programming for back-end development.
 This problem teach me how to treat my self as the owner of project and make it to be the best artwork for my self at that time.

-> I update the project by using Vite version 5 and before that I use Rollup.
+> *Before I use Vite, I used Rollup.*

 ## Third Problem: Glue the Data with Web Interface